-The Illuminated Screen: Film and Television Studies examines the form and function of film and television texts, considering the impact of their cultural, historical, and industrial contexts.
-The course develops a comprehensive understanding of screen aesthetics and how these create meaning, as well as exploring key issues of production and audience reception.
-You will engage with and apply technical terminology and theoretical concepts of film and television production and academic work, acquiring the skills needed to critically analyse screen texts.
+This course examines the form and function of screen texts with an emphasis on film and television, and considers the impact of their cultural, historical and industrial contexts.
+The course develops a comprehensive understanding of screen aesthetics and how these combine with narrative to create meaning, and explores key issues around production, celebrity, transmedia storytelling and realism.
+You will engage with and apply technical terminology, theoretical concepts, and academic work on film and television production, acquiring the skills needed to critically analyse screen texts.

 - Semester of offer: *

 - Sippy Downs: Semester 2

 - Clinical Psych, Foreign Languages, Visual & Performing Arts:

 * Semester of offer is subject to change.